mmoershe/sigir2025-shared-task/README.md

 ## About the data

 For both Task A and Task B, predetermined queries/utterances are provided in the repository to initialize the simulation with the original user inputs.
-In Task A, the dataset also includes metadata about user interactions, including timestamps for each query and subsequent actions.
+In Task A, the dataset also includes metadata about user interactions, including timestamps for each query and subsequent actions, that you might use for your query predictions.

 [Predetermined Queries for Task A](./simiir/predetermined_queries_Task_A.csv)